zehuanli/Python-Simple-HTTP-HTTPS-Server/README.md

 # Python Simple HTTP HTTPS Server

+**Currently only supports Python2, but should be easy to make it work with Python3**

 ## Installation

 1. Set path to HTTPS certificate chain `certfile` and private key `keyfile` in `one.py`.
 For example: